fgssfgss/bot/README.md

 ###"Железяка"
-Simple bot for social network VKontakte.
+Simple bot for Jabber, and VK, and Skype.
-###Files
-- vk.py - main module of bot implementation
-- database.db - sqlite3 database with words
+###Language
+- Python 3
+### New goals
+- Full re-design.
+- Support Modules(Jabber, VK, /*Maybe Skype-over-dbus*/)
+- Multithreaded
+- SQLite3 multithread wrapper(Manager with Queue of transanctions, and worker threads, which adds job to Queue)